-That is just shy of the entire population of the United States and Europe together using one type of social media content.
+That’s just shy of the entire population of the United States and Europe combined.

-This means there is an unprecedented amount of attention being focused on the platform — as confirmed by Mary Meeker’s 2019 Internet Trends Report — which, by its very nature, creates an excellent opportunity for marketers and advertisers.
+With an unprecedented amount of attention being focused on the platform, this creates an excellent opportunity for marketers and advertisers.

-Gap have incorporated video-based stories into their marketing campaigns on Instagram:
+Gap incorporated video-based stories into their marketing campaigns on Instagram:

 - 73% increase in their campaign click-through rates.

-- 17-point rise in advert recall by targeted customers.
+- 17-point rise in ad recall by targeted customers.

 - 4-point increase in message association.

-These are numbers that few other social media content types can offer.
-And, there has never been a better time to take advantage of them.
+These numbers are far beyond what other social media content types offer.
+There’s never been a better time to focus on Stories in your marketing strategy.

 Before we get into how you can use social media Stories, let’s first take a closer look at what they are and where you can use them.

 Stories focus on the storytelling aspect of social media.
-They allow you to use photo, video, text, emoticons, and tags to create both long-form and short-form content.
+They allow you to use photos, videos, text, emoticons, and tags to create short-form content.

 They are typically: